DataFire/starter-project/README.md

-# DataFire Starter Project
+# DataFire Sample Project

-This is a starter project for [DataFire](https://github.com/DataFire/DataFire)
+This is a sample project for [DataFire](https://github.com/DataFire/DataFire)